 Artificial intelligence (AI) is another area of innovation and is of particular interest, especially for packaging and warehousing.
 While working in a warehouse can keep employees safe while also trying to meet business needs, many artificial intelligence solutions have emerged.
 AI can help find better patterns and make recommendations.
 This includes more rapid replenishment of nearly out-of-stock items, shorter walking routes, and better inventory positioning.

-Automated robotics and Internet of Things (IoT) solutions can not only track goods and arrange shipments.
-Potential benefits of autonomous robots include increased efficiency, reduced error and rework rates, and improved safety.
-These solutions can learn everyday tasks, including how to pick, pack and fulfill orders, and work around the clock.
+Automated robotics and Internet of Things (IoT) solutions can not only track goods and arrange shipments, but potential benefits of autonomous robots include increased efficiency, reduced error and rework rates, and improved safety.
+These systems can learn everyday tasks, including how to pick, pack and fulfill orders, and work around the clock.
 Technological innovations can increase processing speed and allow people to work and collaborate on higher-level tasks.

-More and more companies and countries are beginning to think about the possibility of replacing long chains with short chains, that is, localization and regionalization, instead of globalized production.
-Considering factors such as shortening the delivery time, reducing the total cost, and supply chain length, improving quality, reducing freight, and wages, and improving customer experience.
-Many international companies have begun to initiate reflow strategies and transfer production lines back to their home countries.
+More and more companies and countries are beginning to consider the possibility of replacing long supply chains with shorter ones, turning to more localization and regionalization, instead of relying on globalized production.
+They are reconsidering factors such as shortening delivery times, reducing total costs, shortening supply chains, improving quality, reducing freight, and wages, and improving customer experience.
+Many international companies have begun to initiate reflow strategies, transferring production lines back to their home countries.

-The Rise of Protectionism Under the Influence of the Epidemic:
+The Rise of Protectionism as a Result of the Pandemic:

-In the past, countries may not dare to promote protectionism too much, but now the epidemic has given governments a legitimate excuse to implement protectionism.
+In the past, countries may not have dared to promote protectionism too much, but now the epidemic has given governments a legitimate excuse to implement protectionism.
 To prevent the spread of infection, it is taken for granted to build international barriers.
-To contain the impact of the epidemic on the economy, governments around the world are bound to increase the color of trade protectionism in the short term, and the severity of the trade war is even worse.
-Since international barriers have been erected, it is necessary to have the ability to produce the required products in one’s own country to ensure safe domestic operations.
-This consideration based on the national security level further establishes the legitimacy and necessity of short-chain production.
+To contain the impact of the epidemic on the economy, governments around the world are bound to increase trade protectionism and the severity of the trade wars will worsen.
+With international barriers being erected, it is necessary to have the ability to produce the required products in one’s own country.
+From a national security standpoint, this further establishes the legitimacy and necessity of short-chain production.

 The US-China trade war and the epidemic are undoubtedly accelerating the reorganization of the supply chain.
 However, short-chaining is not a one-size-fits-all approach.
 Since upstream industries such as raw materials are difficult to disperse, it is difficult to achieve localized or regionalized production.
 On the contrary, downstream manufacturing tends to shorten the chain, and the world factory model will be transformed into the development of regional manufacturing centers.

-The business has always been inseparable from politics.
-In the process of changing from long chains to short ones, the situation of political power intervening in the reorganization of supply chains is becoming more and more obvious.
-Since the U.S.-China trade war, the U.S. has regarded Taiwan as a trusted partner at many levels, helping to maintain Taiwan’s role in the supply chain and consolidate the cooperative relationship between Taiwanese factories and multinational companies and brands.
+Business has always been inseparable from politics.
+In the process of changing from long supply chains to short ones, political intervening in the reorganization of supply chains is becoming more and more obvious.
+Since the U.S.-China trade war, the U.S. has regarded Taiwan as a trusted partner at many levels, helping to maintain Taiwan’s role in the supply chain and consolidating cooperative relationships between Taiwanese factories and multinational companies and brands.

-Among them, the areas with similar concepts include India, ASEAN such as the Czech Republic, Hungary, Poland, and Slovakia.
-Supply chain resilience strengthening in these regions can simultaneously underpin Taiwan's New Southbound Policy and the United States' Indo-Pacific strategy.
-Under the influence of intricate relations such as wrestling and cooperation among all parties, the triangular trade between Taiwan factories in the past, that is, the form of Taiwan receiving orders, China's production, and exporting to the United States, is bound to be adjusted accordingly.
+Areas with similar concepts include India, ASEAN, and countries such as the Czech Republic, Hungary, Poland, and Slovakia.
+Supply chain resilience in these regions will strengthen Taiwan's New Southbound Policy and the United States' Indo-Pacific strategy.
+The triangular trade of the past, between Taiwan factories receiving orders, China's production, and exporting to the United States, is bound to see significant adjustments.